NicholasPCole/byo-lisp/notes.md

 * Lines beginning with a `#` character are preprocessor commands.
 * There is a typo in the Bonus Marks section: "with `printf`." should be "with `printf`?"

+## Languages

+* *Re-write rules* describe how one thing can be re-written as something else.
+  Although an infinite number of things (or sentences) can be expressed in a language, it is possible to process and understand them using a finite number of re-write rules, collectively known as a *grammar*.
+* [`mpc`](https://github.com/orangeduck/mpc) is a Parser Combinator library; it enables us to write normal code that just looks like a grammar, or we can use special syntax to write a grammar directly.
+* There is a typo in the first paragraph of the Coding Grammars section: "Shiba Inu" should be followed by a comma instead of a period, and "More" switched to lower-case.
+* `mpc` functions for building parsers include `mpc_or`, `mpc_and`, and `mpc_many`. `mpcf_strfold` and `free` are two arguments that we will ignore for now.